 How and who do Finnish missions abroad help in the event of a crisis?

-Finnish missions are obligated to assist Finnish citizens in a crisis abroad.
+Finnish missions are obligated to assist people in distress abroad.
 The majority of the services are designed primarily for persons staying abroad temporarily on holiday or on business.
 Some of the services can be used by Finnish citizens with a permanent residence abroad.

 However, as a rule, the authorities of a person's country of residence are responsible for the basic services in society also in the event of a crisis.

-In a crisis, the mission's capacity to assist Finns may be limited.
+In a crisis, the mission's capacity to assist people in distress may be limited.
 In that case, the mission assists to the extent it is possible.
 The mission's possible assistance measures are directed to the person, not possessions.

-The services of the Ministry for Foreign Affairs and Finnish missions abroad in crisis situations are based on the Consular Service Act (Konsulipalvelulaki 498/1999)Link to another website.(Opens New Window), which lists the services that the Finnish missions abroad can provide for the Finns.
+The services of the Ministry for Foreign Affairs and Finnish missions abroad in crisis situations are based on the Consular Service Act (Konsulipalvelulaki 498/1999)Link to another website.(Opens New Window), which lists the services that the Finnish missions abroad can provide for the people in distress.

 The missions post regular updates of the travel advice applying to their area to the Foreign Ministry website and their own websites.
 In the event of a crisis, updates are made whenever any changes take place.